JasonDGian/Docker-Kubernetes-Course/3-docker-volumes-&-data.md

 </table>

 ## 🔹 Anonymous volumes.
-Anonymous volumes provide a method to add persistent storage to a container.
-However, these volumes are neither accessible nor editable from the host system.
+These volumes are neither accessible nor editable from the host system.
 They are difficult to track and require manual clean-up.
 If a container is removed automatically upon shutdown using the `--rm` flag, the attached anonymous volume will also be deleted.
 However, simply stopping or manually deleting a container does not remove its anonymous volume.
 Every time a container is launched from an image configured with an anonymous volume, a new volume is created.